yann-yinn/ulysse/README.md

 INSTALLATION
 -------------

+By default, Ulysse must be in a separate folder than application using it : example
+- yoursite.local
+- ulysse

+* clone ulysse directory.
-* Copy "example.application" directory to "application".
+* copy example.application to yoursite
-* make sure "application/writable" directory is writable & readable by apache
+* make sure "yoursite/writable" directory is writable & readable by apache

-Edit applications/config/_routes.php file to start create pages on your site.
+Edit yoursite/config/_routes.php file to start create pages on your site.

 CREATE PAGES
 --------------